October is National Cybersecurity Awareness Month

 KEEP YOUR PERSONAL INFORMATION PRIVATE

-Do not share passwords or login credentials with others.
-You should also be cautious when sharing personal information, such as your Social Security Number (SSN) and Debit Card PIN.
-American Savings Bank will never initiate an email, cell phone text message or phone call and ask you to reveal any private information, including your account information.
-For best practice, memorize ATM card PIN and Online Banking login credentials.
+Do not share your username, passwords, or Online Banking login credentials with others, and be cautious when sharing personal information, such as your Social Security Number and Automated Teller Machine/Debit Card (Card) Personal Identification Number (PIN).
+ASB will never initiate an email, cell phone text message, or phone call and ask you to reveal any private information, including your account information.
+For best practice, memorize PIN and Online Banking login credentials.
 Do not write down your PIN and/or passwords.
 For best practice, use a password manager to store credentials and sensitive information.

 How to keep your personal information private: